DoyinHubX/cars.github.io/README.md

 # cars
-Website hosting sample First push from Rstudio was successful.
+Website hosting sample.
+First push from Rstudio was successful.